The Squeeze Course Registration Is Open!

 Two businesswomen engaged in a professional conversation at a desk.

-How people work with this
+How people work with signals

 These are used by practitioners, leaders, teams, organizations, and leadership ecosystems navigating sustained complexity, change, or transition.